Illinois Division of Marital Property Attorney

 - The tax consequences of any award

-- Whether either party will be serving as the primary custodial parent of any minor children.
+- Whether either party will be serving as the primary residential parent of any minor children.

 At Anderson & Associates, P.C., we help clients in Cook County and DuPage County negotiate property settlement agreements that are fair, reasonable, and that protect the financial stability of the client.
 When negotiation is not effective, we represent our clients vigorously in family court.